-There is considerable uncertainty in predicting the level of development likely to occur in the District over the period of this plan, particularly after the first three years.
+There is uncertainty in predicting the level of development likely to occur in the District over the period of this plan.

-Council has recognised that much of the development in recent times has been for holiday homes and apartments and this may be affected by the current recession.
+Council has recognised that much of the development in recent times has been for holiday homes and apartments and this may be adversely affected by economic conditions beyond Councils control.